 Ruth has worked in a variety of homelessness services including specialist projects for people experiencing substance misuse.
 She spent 3 years as a System’s Broker at VOICES in Stoke, working to improve practice and systems change for people experiencing multiple needs.
 Ruth was a 2017 Transatlantic Practice Exchange participant researching Strengths Based Approaches and is the MEAM practice team’s substance misuse specialist.

-Policy and Practice Officer (Homeless Link)
+Policy and Practice Manager (Homeless Link)

 Laura works to strengthen the link between the policy and practice elements of the coalition ensuring that our national policy is informed by the work of local MEAM Approach areas and the experiences of people with multiple needs.